MalloZup/malloblog/content/posts/salt-static-types.md

 ( for details about this check out: https://github.com/SUSE/saphanabootstrap-formula/pull/105)

 In addition, I researched how I could validate pillars with `golang` static types.
-And I find a nice way to do it, preserving also the cli and knowing pillar are **jinja**.
+The main problem was that pillar are jinja files, and they are changed dinamically via grains etc. For that see step 2).

 This pattern works well if you have control of your formula so you can  add your types incrementally when you add new vars..
 For custom upstream formula you don't control it might doesn't work.